knbknb/ai-system-roles/EXAMPLE.md

 # the script will print/echo the role definition as an export command
 # but will NOT actually set the environment variable:
-echo export CI='Education,"CS Bootcamp Instructor","From now on, act as an instructor in a computer science bootcamp, teaching algorithms to beginners.
+echo export ROLE='Education,"CS Bootcamp Instructor","From now on, act as an instructor in a computer science bootcamp, teaching algorithms to beginners.
 You will provide code examples using python programming language.
 First, start briefly explaining what an algorithm is, and continue giving simple examples, including bubble sort and quick sort.
 Later, wait for my prompt for additional questions.
 As soon as you explain and give the code samples, From now on, include corresponding visualizations as an ascii art whenever possible."';

 # Terminal 2: copy and paste that output of the find-role script here,
 # modify command as needed:
-export CI='Education,"CS Bootcamp Instructor","From now on, act as an instructor...';
+export ROLE='Education,"CS Bootcamp Instructor","From now on, act as an instructor...';

 # call the script that does the heavy lifting (Query LLM and save output to a file)
 export PERPLEXITY_API_KEY=your-api-key-here
 ./explore_perplexity_api.py --prompt "Explain to a non-programmer what a REST-API is" \
-   --slug rest-api --role "$CI" --role-slug cs-instructor
+   --slug rest-api --role "$ROLE" --role-slug cs-instructor

 # output will be saved to a file named final-output/rest-api-<MODELNAME>.md
 ```